Tag Archives: healthy

 1. Pickleball

 Pickleball might be what you need if you’re looking for something fun that can help you stay fit without being too strenuous on your joints!
 Fun and easy to learn, pickleball is a sport that can be enjoyed by people of all ages in a variety of settings.
+It’s a great choice whether you’re playing with friends or introducing it to younger family members, with pickleball best paddles for kids available to help make the game even more enjoyable.
 A cross between tennis and badminton, it’s played on a court roughly the size of a doubles tennis court.
-If you have a large enough garden, you could even invest in line marking paint and a net to craft your own court in your backyard!

 1. Touch Football